 We first tasted momos in Goa, India, cooked by Nepalis over 20 years ago.

-Vegetarian momos would have come about a long time ago for Hindu and Buddhist consumption, they didn’t appear to feed western vegetarians and vegans.
+Vegetarian momos would have come about a long time ago.
+The veg momo would have been for Hindu and Buddhist consumption.
+They didn’t appear just to feed western vegetarians and vegans.

 Buff Momo